 Welcome to the 101 audio jobs board.
 Feel free to browse these jobs and apply for those that best suit you.
-Change the search terms around to find more postings.
+Change the search terms and location for new and interesting results.
 As with any job application, be sure and read the qualitfications and be professional.
 Be sure and check this page daily for the latest listings.

 Occasionally, this board will feature audio jobs that reside outside the game industry.
 You'll see everything from radio station listings to sports franchise companies seeking help.
 Jobs in audio span every industry, so be sure to specify to specify the one you are targeting.
 Adding a state or city to the search string can narrow down the results and get you closer to the desired postings.